Websoft9Archive/ansible-template/docs/stack-components.md

 # Parameters

-The RabbitMQ deployment package contains a sequence of software required for RabbitMQ to run, referred to as "components".
+The RabbitMQ deployment package contains a sequence of software (referred to as "components") required for RabbitMQ to run.
 Below list the important information, the component name, installation directory path, configuration file path, port, version, etc.

 ## Path